Mike12041204/cuQC/README.md

 ## Build Instructions
 We provide a Makefile to automatically build the program.
 Running `make` will compile and link the program and produce the `DcuQC` executable.

 Like the single GPU version, data structure sizes are determined statically, and if the program encounters a memory error, you can try to tune the data structures to fit the data.
 Unlike the single GPU version, the data structure sizes are passed as a parameter file rather than internal code.
 This means the program does not need to be rebuilt every time for dataset tuning.
-Debug mode is still an internal setting and works the same way.
+Debug mode is still an internal setting and works the same way; however, it is located in the `inc/common.h` file rather than `main.cu`.

 Also important for the distributed version is the internal definition `NUMBER_OF_PROCESSES`, which indicates how many nodes the program will run on.
 ## Experiments